contrast-zone/t-rewriter.js/README.md

 2. [ ] v-parse-plus algorithm (term rewriting extension)
 3. [ ] v-parse-star algorithm (logic programming extension)

-If one is interested in details about the current project iteration, there are two partial resources to check out:
+If one is interested in details about the current project iteration exposure, there are two partial resources to check out:

 - [a draft document explaining v-parse algorithm (under construction)](v-parse-algorithm.md)
 - [online interpreter for exp-log (v-parse-crux algorithm phase)](https://contrast-zone.github.io/exp-log/playground)